usman-zaka/tic-tac-toe/README.md

 README

-Welcome to my Tic Tac Toe game!.
+Welcome to my Tic Tac Toe game!
 This is a text-based version of the game developed as a project for ENG 1002.
 This README file includes instructions on how to run and play the associated game.

 This game is meant to demonstrate my programming journey and how I started as a beginner and created a text-based game like this.